ossuminc/riddl/doc/src/hugo/content/introduction/conventions.md

 This page defines the conventions we use throughout this documentation.

 ### RIDDL Snippets
-Whenever we include RIDDL code in the documentation it will be in a fixed sized font like this:
+Whenever we include RIDDL source code in the documentation it will be in a fixed sized font like this:
 ```riddl
 domain MyDomain is { ??? }